ebu060/-32-219-1-5---Casper-Analytics--iOS-Android-Web-Review-/README.md

 ## Overall Impression of usage testing

-Reviewer was able to build and run the project by following the provided instructions, and test the functionality and usage on the already deployed instance.
-The documentation also provides sufficient installation/execution instructions for different scenarios.
-Reviewer observed that the project functionality meets/exceeds acceptance criteria and operates without error generally.
-It was seen that the production deployment didn't have a proper SSL configuration; however this does not cause a failure as it is a deployment-specific issue which can be fixed without changing the source code.
+The reviewer was unable to build and run the project following the instructions provided due to a target error in the lib file.
+But apart from this error the documentation also provides adequate installation/execution instructions for different scenarios.
+The reviewer thinks that the project functionality will meet the acceptance criteria once the bugs are fixed.

 Requirement | Finding